Alumni and Development - Privacy Notice

 We value our relationship with you and we will use your personal data to ensure we contact you in the most relevant and appropriate way to improve our services and ensure we work effectively and efficiently.
 We really appreciate you letting us know when your details change.
 Please remember it is easy to update or check your details and preferences for how you want us to stay in touch with you or if you want to stop receiving communications.
-Call 0131 455 6382, email email@example.com or fill in our online form which can be found here.
+Email email@example.com or fill in our online form which can be found here.

 1. Why we collect your information:

 Your information enables us to improve support to our alumni and supporters, and to engage you in the advancement of Edinburgh Napier University and our University Community, including you, our Alumni.
 We will use the details you have given us to contact you by post, email, telephone or social media such as LinkedIn about relevant University activities or services.
 These may include:

-Where you have told us your preferences, we will communicate with you using your preferred channel.
+Where you have told us your preferences we will communicate with you using your preferred channel.
 To help us contact you in the best way possible, please make sure your preferences are up to date.
-You can do this by telephone 0131 455 6382, email firstname.lastname@example.org or fill in our online form which can be found here.
+You can do this emailing firstname.lastname@example.org or fill in our online form which can be found here.

-Your information is used to help us understand how we can help and better support you and it also helps us identify engagement and/or fundraising programmes which may be of interest to you to support through financial and/or non-financial support.
+Your information is used to help us understand how we can help and better support you and it also helps us identify engagement programmes and/or fundraising programmes which may be of interest to you to support through financial and/or non-financial support.

-Before seeking or accepting major donations, we conduct due diligence by reviewing publically available data to ensure no gift is related to criminal activity and compliant with the University’s ethics policy for gift acceptance.
+Before seeking or accepting major donations we conduct due diligence by reviewing publicly available data to ensure no gift is related to criminal activity and compliant with the university’s ethics policy for gift acceptance.

-We may process personal data, including data from the public domain (such as reputable sources such as Companies House, LinkedIn and company websites) for due diligence purposes, if you are being considered for an award, or speaking at or attending an event.
-Your data will never be used for any automated decision making such as wealth screening.
+We may process personal data, including data from the public domain (such as reputable sources such as Companies House, LinkedIn and Company websites) for due diligence purposes, if you are being considered for an award, or speaking at or attending an event.
+Your data will never be used for any automated decision making.